RiverRuby/digital-garden/content/Jubmoji grant proposal.md

 ---
 > Originally from the PSE grant proposal for Jubmoji
 > Costs and salary redacted, but happy to discuss how much I was awarded in DMs
+> Primary evaluator and champion of this work was Althea as coordinator of bridge team!

 ## Project Overview 📄